Pop-Up Restaurant Food Poisoning Compensation Claims

 It's possible to bring a food poisoning claim against restaurants, caterers, and even a friend who gives a dinner party but some claims may be more problematic than others, as this article shows.

-No restaurant-goer is entirely safe from the scourge of food poisoning.
-In 2009, more than 500 guests at Heston Blumenthal's renowned Fat Duck restaurant were struck down by the dreaded Norovirus.
+No restaurant-goer is entirely safe from the risk of food poisoning.
+In 2009, more than 500 guests at Heston Blumenthal's renowned Fat Duck restaurant were affected by Norovirus.
 Health officials blamed the outbreak on contaminated shellfish as well as weaknesses in the restaurant's food safety procedures a finding hotly disputed by Mr Blumenthal.

 What the law says

 When it comes to food safety, the law does not make a distinction between brick-and-mortar restaurants and pop ups, which usually take the form of mobile vans, food trucks, market stalls and marquees.

 The most important food safety regulations are Regulation (EC) No. 852/2004 on the hygiene of foodstuffs and The Food Hygiene (England) Regulations 2006 (as amended) (equivalent regulations apply in Wales, Scotland and Northern Ireland).

 These rules set out the basic food safety requirements for all types of food service business.
 They cover such things as:

 - position of the pop up to avoid the risk of contamination, for example, away from animals and pests?

 - the cleanliness and repair of the premises

 - availability of hot and cold water supplies